tray0019/Medavie_Assesment/README.md

-Instruction to run the application.
+Instruction on How to run the automation.

+User must have the following Tech Stacks.

-1.
+1. Clone the repository
+2.